Influence of fake news in Twitter during the 2016 US presidential election: Results

-Figure \ref{fig:retweet_networks} shows the networks formed by the top 100 influencers of each retweet graph.
-We explain in Section (\ref{sec:influencers}) and in the Methods how the influencers are identified.
-The characteristics of each retweet graphs are shown in Table~\ref{tab:retweet_graph_stats}.
-A clear difference is apparent between the graphs representing the flow of fake and extremely biased news and the graphs for left, left leaning and center news.
-The left, left leaning and center news outlets correspond to larger networks in term of number of nodes and edges, revealing their larger reach and influence in Twitter.
-However the retweet networks corresponding to fake and extremely biased news outlets are the most dense with an average degree $\left<k\right>$ between 6 and 7, more than twice the number for left, left leaning and center news.
-The retweet network for right \& right leaning news has characteristics in between those two groups with a slightly larger size than the networks for fake and extremely biased news and a larger average degree than left, left leaning and center news.
-These results show that users spreading fake and extremely biased news, although in smaller numbers, are not only more active in average, as shown in Tab.\,\ref{tab:url_stats}, but also more connected indicating that the audience of fake and extremely biased news form tighter community structures which may facilitate the spread of misinformation among themselves.
-Table~\ref{tab:retweet_graph_stats} also shows that the center and left leaning networks have the most heterogeneous out-degree distribution and the fake news retweet networks has the less heterogeneous out-degree distribution.
-The heterogeneity of the degree distribution plays an important role in spreading processes on networks as a larger degree heterogeneity indicates the presence of high degree nodes that accelerate the diffusion in the entire networks\cite{Barthelemy2004,Vespignani2011}.
+Figure \ref{fig:retweet_networks} shows the networks formed by the top 100 {news spreaders} of the 6 most important retweet networks. {The retweet networks for right leaning and extreme bias (left) news is shown in \FigRTNetLRFL{}.} We explain in Section (\ref{sec:influencers}) and in the Methods how the {news spreaders} are identified.
+A clear difference is apparent between the networks representing the flow of fake and {extremely biased (right)} news and the networks for left leaning and center news (Table~\ref{tab:retweet_graph_stats} and \FigCCDF{}).
+The left leaning and center news outlets correspond to larger networks in term of number of nodes and edges, revealing their larger reach and influence in Twitter.
+However, the retweet networks corresponding to fake and {extremely biased (right)} news outlets are the most dense with an average degree $\left<k\right> \simeq 6.5$.
+The retweet network for right news has characteristics in between those two groups with a slightly larger size than the networks for fake and {extremely biased (right)} news and a larger average degree than center news.
+These results show that users spreading fake and extremely biased news, although in smaller numbers, are not only more active in average (Table~\ref{tab:url_stats}), { but also connected (through retweets) to more users in average than users in the traditional news networks.} Table~\ref{tab:retweet_graph_stats} also shows that the center and left leaning networks have the most heterogeneous out-degree distribution and the fake news retweet networks has the less heterogeneous out-degree distribution. { We measure the heterogeneity of the distribution with a bootstrapping procedure (see Table \ref{tab:retweet_graph_stats}) to ensure the independence of the measure on the networks' sizes.
+Our analysis indicates that the larger networks (center, left leaning) differ from the smaller ones not just by their size but also by their structure.} The heterogeneity of the degree distribution plays an important role in spreading processes on networks, indicating a strong hierarchical diffusion cascade from hubs to intermediate degree, and finally to small degree classes\cite{Barthelemy2004,Vespignani2011}. { The characteristics of the weighted retweet networks, taking into account multiple interactions between users, reveal the same patterns than the unweighted networks (\TabRTNetStatsComplete{}).} { Table~\ref{tab:retweet_graph_stats} and \FigCCDF{}a reveals the existence of users with very large out-degree ($k_{\textrm{out}} > 5\times 10^5$), in the center and left leaning networks, i.e. very important broadcasters of information, which are not present in other networks.
 This suggests that different mechanisms of information diffusion could be at play in the center and left leaning news networks, where high degree nodes may play a more important role, than in the fake and extremely biased news networks.\\